SotaYoshida/NuclearToolkit.jl/paper/paper.md

 ``NuclearToolkit.jl`` provides self-contained codes for nuclear physics covering from nuclear forces to various nuclear many-body methods.
 Users can generate nucleon-nucleon (NN) potentials based on chiral effective field theory [@EMrev1;@EMrev2;@LENPICrev1;@LENPICrev2] and use them in many-body methods such as Hartree-Fock many-body perturbation theory (which is well known as Møller–Plesset method in the community of chemistry) [@ShavittBartlett2009], in-medium similarity renormalization group (IM-SRG) [@StrobergRev19], and valence shell model (configuration interaction method) [@BrownRev;@CaurierRev;@OtsukaRev].

-In nuclear physics community, many public codes are already available.
+In the nuclear physics community, many public codes are already available.
 Although it may not be possible to list them all, representative examples are ANTOINE [@ANTOINE], NuShellX [@NuShellX], BIGSTICK [@BIGSTICK1;@BIGSTICK2], and KSHELL [@KSHELL1;@KSHELL2] for valence shell-model and imsrg [@imsrgcode] for IM-SRG.
 People are using those various codes, which are typically written in Fortran, C++, etc., and call them in their homemade shell or Python scripts.
 `NuclearToolkit.jl`, which is not a wrapper of those existing codes, provides a new interface that combines these various methods into one and works on a variety of environments, including Linux, Mac, and Windows.
-This is achieved thanks to the high readability and portability of the Julia programming language[@Bezanson2012].
+This is achieved thanks to the high readability and portability of the Julia programming language [@Bezanson2012].

 This code has been used in previous works [@PTEPSY;@SY2n3n].